-C.1.20 Are qualified majorities other than those established by law required for any specific decision?

-[] Yes

-[٧] No

 If so, please describe any differences.

-C.1.21 Explain whether there are any specific requirements, other than those relating to directors, to be appointed as chairman of the Board of Directors:
+- C.1.21 Explain whether there are any specific requirements, other than those relating to directors, to be appointed as chairman of the Board of Directors:

-[] Yes
+- [] Yes

-[\dag{1} No
+- [V] No

-C.1.22 State whether the Articles of Association or the Board Rules establish any limit as to the age of directors
+- C.1.22 State whether the Articles of Association or the Board Rules establish any limit as to the age of directors:

-[] Yes
+- [] Yes

-[\(\)] No
+- [√] No

-C.1.23 State whether the Articles of Association or the Board Rules establish any term limits for independent directors other than those required by law:
+- C.1.23 State whether the Articles of Association or the Board Rules establish any term limits for independent directors other than those required by law:

-[] Yes
+- [] Yes

-[\(\)] No
+- [√] No

-C.1.24 State whether the Articles of Association or Board Rules establish specific proxy rules for votes at Board meetings, how they are to be delegated and, in particular, the maximum number of delegations that a director may have, as well as if any limit regarding the category of director to whom votes may be delegated and whether a director is required to delegate to a director of the same category.
+- C.1.24 State whether the Articles of Association or Board Rules establish specific proxy rules for votes at Board meetings, how they are to be delegated and, in particular, the maximum number of delegations that a director may have, as well as if any limit regarding the category of director to whom votes may be delegated and whether a director is required to delegate to a director of the same category.
 If so, please briefly describe the rules.

-sessions and, w of representation c Company's Bylaws and article 14 of the Board of Directors' Regulations determine that Directors shall make every effort to attend Board then they cannot do so personally, may confer their representation to another Director in writing to the Board Chair, without limiting the number one that each can bear for Board assistance.
-Proxy may be granted in writing through any means and shall include the corresponding direction of the matters mentioned in the agenda.
+Article 31 of the Company's Bylaws and article 14 of the Board of Directors' Regulations determine that Directors shall make every effort to attend Board sessions and, when they cannot do so personally, may confer their representation to another Director in writing to the Board Chair, without limiting the number of representations that each can bear for Board assistance.
+Proxy may be granted in writing through any means and shall include the corresponding direction of the vote for each of the matters mentioned in the agenda.

-Additionally, the ese same rules require that non-executive Directors may only confer their representation on a non-executive Director.
+Additionally, these same rules require that non-executive Directors may only confer their representation on a non-executive Director.

 C.1.25 State the number of meetings held by the Board of Directors during the year, and if applicable, the number of times the Board met without the chairman present.
 Meetings where the chairman sent specific proxy instructions are to be counted as attended.